annayqho/TheCannon/Code/Sphinx/index.rst

 transfer to the survey objects can only be as good as the quality of the training set.

-Preparing data thus involves: putting spectra into a 3D array (nstars, npixels, 3), putting label names into an array (nlabels), and putting training label values into a 2D array (nstars, nlabels).

-The user must construct the following: a list of filenames corresponding to the training data (in this case, APOGEE .fits files) and a .txt file containing training labels in an ASCII table.
-The first row of this file must correspond to the names of the labels.
-The first column must be some kind of stellar ID in string format.
-The remaining entries must be floats.
+The user must construct the following inputs:

+1. a list of filenames corresponding to the training data (in this case, APOGEE .fits files)
+2. a .txt file containing training labels in an ASCII table.

+The following requirements govern (2):
+1. The first row must be strings corresponding to the names of the labels and must not contain any '/'s
+2. The first column must be string corresponding to the stellar IDs
+3. The remaining entries must be floats corresponding to the label values

 In our example, the label file is called ``traininglabels.txt`` and the ID column happens to correspond to the file names that we want to read spectra